 What is Opiate Abuse?

 Opiates are a class of drugs that are commonly prescribed to patients who need moderate to severe pain management.
 Common types of opiate-based drugs include morphine, heroin and codeine.
 Opiate abuse begins when the patient starts taking the medication on their own terms, more frequently than what their doctor has recommended.
 But opiate abuse isnt found only in patients who are prescribed the drug.
 Because of its popularity as a street drug, opiate abuse is even more prevalent in those who use it as a recreational drug.
+IF you suspect someone is recreationally abusing opiates, call our toll free opiate addiction hotline.

 From Opiate Abuse to Addiction

 Over time, the body will begin to tolerate opiates.
 This means that the patient or recreational user will have to start increasing their use of the drug in order to achieve the results they are looking for.
 When this occurs, opiate abuse is in the beginning phases.
 The main problem here is that one does not remain in the opiate abuse phase very long.
 Due to its highly addictive properties, the abuse quickly evolves into a physical dependence, or addiction.
 Once an individual is addicted to opiates, withdrawal symptoms begin as early as a few hours after the last administration, making it extremely difficult to stop using the drug.
+If you think you may be experiencing withdrawal symptoms, please call our opiate withdrawal hotline.

 Side Effects of Opiate Abuse